AdobeDocs/commerce-merchant-services.en/help/live-search/plp-styling.md

 ## Widget features

-The PLP widget provides a range of features that are expected in a searchable product page.
-These include:
+The PLP widget provides the following out-of-the-box features:

-* Filtering by attributes
+- Add to Cart buttons - Available only for simple products.
+- Multiple images per product - Image can change when a different color is chosen for a configurable product.
-* Support for color swatches.
-Note that the color attribute must be spelled `color` for the code to properly validate.
+- Support for color swatches - Note that the color attribute must be spelled `color` for the code to properly validate.

-* Add to Cart functionality
+### Customizing the widget

+In addition to the out-of-the-box features of the PLP widget, you can further customize the widget to include the following features:

+- Filtering by attributes
-* Multiple language support
+- Multiple language support
-* Price sliders
+- Price sliders

->[!TIP]
+For information about how to customize the PLP widget to handle the above features, see the `storefront-product-listing-page` readme in the following [repo](https://github.com/adobe/storefront-product-listing-page/).

+>[!WARNING]
 >
->For information about how to customize the PLP widget to handle the above features, see the `storefront-product-listing-page` readme in the following [repo](https://github.com/adobe/storefront-product-listing-page/).
+>If you customize the PLP widget using the code available in the repo, you are responsible for the maintenance and any updates needed.
+Any new PLP widget features that Adobe releases might be incompatible with your customized implementation.

 ## Styling example